 If you don’t know Jesus as your personal Lord and Savior, I point you to Him now and ask you to accept his gift of an eternal life with Him.
 If you have questions or would like to talk or pray, I invite you to call me, message me, email me at any time.
 Some may think it odd that I share this with you – that’s OK.
 But if I really believe what I believe (and I do), what kind of a hypocrite would I be if I didn’t share the best news there has ever been!

-It has now been seven years and yes, the pain is still as raw and wrenching as it was on day one.
+It has now been nine years and yes, the pain is still as raw and wrenching as it was on day one.
 But this I know – God is still good.
 God is still sovereign.
 Jesus is my King.
 And I know Jesus is Andrew’s King, too, as I was with him when he asked him to be so.
 I will one day be praising and worshiping Jesus alongside Andrew.
 I want you there, too!

 “I tell you the truth, whoever hears my word and believes him who sent me has eternal life and will not be condemned; he has crossed over from death to life.”